mohanish2504/fampay-assignment/README.md

     - `POST` /api/api-key : You can add api keys here.
     - `POST` /api/queries: You can add different search terms which will be called after on reqgular interval seconds e.g: `cricket`, `tea`, `football`
     - `GET` /api/video: Based on interval you can try to query here.
 It also accepts `query` param.
 Based on the search results it will give you the list of videos containing multiple params order by `publishedDate` in descending .
+3. To monitor how worker in works in backgorund you can do `sudo docker compose logs --follow --tail 10 worker`

 ## ENV
 1. `QUERY_START`: 2024-01-01T00:00:00+0530 //this should be in ISO FORMAT